gsl4295/PicoLaunchTimer/README.md

 WIFI = "placeholder"
 PASS = "placeholder"
 ```
-- Then, after all that, just run the code!
+- Then just run the code.
 I left a few options that I'll go over in the Features section, but
   it should be a fairly simple installation process.

 ### Features
-As of the time of writing, this project is at version 0.3.
-Here's some of the features right now:
 - *Manual countdown data*
   - Toggles the screen between the next orbital rocket and a hardcoded date & time input from the user.
   - This feature can be toggled with a button.
 More details are located in `pin-info.md`